T4ntrum/T4ntrum/README.md

 ## Hey, I'm Elaina

-I'm a self taught and self studying Cyber Security enthusiast (for lack of better words).
+I'm a self taught and self studying Cyber Security enthusiast.

-Currently improving SOC skills and learning as much as I can
+Currently improving SOC skills and learning as much as I can.

-I'll be updating this later when I have everything more sorted out.

 Tools